 German Apple Cake Make Ahead and Freezing Instructions

 One of the best things about this German apple cake is its versatility.
-It’s delicious warm and fresh from the oven, but also super tasty the next day straight from the refrigerator or at room temperature.
+It’s delicious warm and fresh from the oven, but also super tasty the next day straight from the refrigerator, at room temperature or gently rewarmed.

 Make Ahead